ezsystems/ezpublish-kernel/REST-API-V3.rst

 :Error Codes:
     :401: If the user is not authorized to update this object
-    :403: If the given version is in status DRAFT
     :404: If the content object was not found

 Delete Content Version
 ``````````````````````
 :Resource: /content/objects/<ID>/version/<versionNo>
 :Method: DELETE
-:Description: The content  version is deleted
+:Description: The version is deleted
 :Response:

 ::